epo-maker/BeerOracle/docs/index.rst

 ..
-BeerOracle documentation master file, created by sphinx-quickstart.
+Hold my beer - type predictor documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BeerOracle documentation!
+Hold my beer - type predictor documentation!
 ==============================================

 Contents: